MSc Cyber Security Engineering

 There is no charge to attend graduation, but you will be required to pay for the rental of your academic gown (approximately £45 per graduate, depending on your award).
 You may also wish to purchase official photography packages, which range in price from £15 to £200+.
 Graduation is not compulsory, so if you prefer to have your award sent to you, there is no cost.
 Extra guest tickets will go on sale after results publication and will be sold on a first-come-first-served basis.
 The cost per ticket is currently £15.
 Please note, we do not guarantee there will be any extra tickets available to purchase.

-To study for an apprenticeship, you must be employed by a sponsoring organisation.
-The specific entry requirements will be agreed with your employer.
+To study for an apprenticeship, you must be employed and have a contract that will cover the duration of your apprenticeship.

 An apprenticeship offers a unique blend of work experience and academic study.
 Candidates on an apprenticeship will work a paid job while simultaneously working towards a relevant qualification in their chosen field.